The dark side of globalization

 The Summer & Winter School on Illicit Trade

 Money laundering.
-Terrorist finance.
+Terrorist financing.
 Drug trafficking.
 Arms smuggling.
-Illicit trafficking of wildlife, human body parts, and ancient historical artifacts.
+Illicit trafficking of wildlife, human organs, and ancient artifacts.
 Tax havens.
-Proliferation of WMDs.
+Proliferation of weapons of mass destruction.
 Oil bunkering.
-Human smuggling and the modern day slave trade.
+Human smuggling and modern-day slavery.
 Conflict minerals and blood diamonds.
-These are not just abstract terms, but billion dollar globalized industries that are part of the world’s globally interconnected economy and which overlap with and exacerbate terrorism, war and conflict, corruption, authoritarianism, and other contemporary security threats.

-This exciting course is the first of its kind in teaching illicit trade in a holistic and practically useful way.
-Students will learn how to set up offshore companies and bank accounts, obscure the beneficial ownership of assets, exploit the loop-holes of dual-use goods legal systems, and identify vulnerabilities in particular institutions, countries, and jurisdictions.
-The summer school includes academic and practical learning about illicit finance, trafficking, and trade, field visits to practitioners involved in countering these threats, and expert examination into strategies and practices about how to combat illicit trade.
+This groundbreaking course is the first of its kind to teach illicit trade in a holistic and practically oriented way.
+Students will learn how to set up offshore companies and bank accounts, obscure the beneficial ownership of assets, exploit loopholes in dual-use goods regulations, and identify vulnerabilities across institutions, countries, and jurisdictions.

 Course Coordinators